 We need a special investigation into Bob Moeller's time in Massachusetts.

-And maybe he doesn't want people digging around in there during his time with the Whitey Bulger and the Mafia.
+And maybe he doesn't want people digging around in there during his time with the Whitey Bulger and the mafia.

 I am a stellar citizen.

-I am a good citizen, and uh I just I have no idea why I'm hated.
+And I have no idea why I'm hated.

 There are people in life that have hate lists that are very long.

-I know so many attractive people, you know, so little time.
+So many attractive people, you know, so little time.

 How many people are on it right now?

-No, I first of all right.
+No, I, first of all.

-Did you say earlier today that the hate list is here to stay or not?
+All right, did you say earlier today that the hate list is here to stay or not?

-I didn't for no, I absolutely did not say it's here to stay.
+No, I absolutely did not say it's here to stay.

-You said it's back to stay.
+You said it's back to the history.

-Back with a vengeance.
+It's back with a vengeance.

 Okay, back with a vengeance.

-I didn't say that.
+And I didn't say that.

-Well, excuse me, you lied when you said I think you lied.
+Well, excuse me, you lied when you said.

 I'll never have a hate list again.